 Purposes of Annexation

 Fire Protection Services4

 Public Works5

-Police Services9
+Police Services10

-Library Services10
+Library Services11

-Parks and Recreation11
+Parks and Recreation12

 Property Tax Impacts13

 Other Taxes, Fees and Charges15

 Zoning and Land Use Plan16

 Frequently Asked Questions17

-Purposes of Annexation
+Purposes of the 2015 Boise City Enclaves Annexation

-- When the interrelationship between the city and the fringe area is close, there is need for unified planning and zoning.
-By means of annexation, Boise's zoning ordinances can be extended to the Northwest area, thus helping to assure orderly growth.
+- 1. When the interrelationship between the city and the fringe area is close, there is need for unified planning and zoning.
+By means of annexation, Boise's zoning ordinances can be extended to unincorporated parcels in the Northwest area, thus helping to assure orderly provision of services.
 Coordinated action is much easier to achieve if the area is not under separate Ada County jurisdiction. - 2.
 Annexation leads to a unified community and can prevent the fragmentation of local governmental authority among a large number of special districts.
 Fragmentation may cause conflicts of authority and the absence of cooperation, political irresponsibility, duplication of services, inadequate service levels, lack of effective area-wide planning and programming, financial inequities and other problems. - 3.
 Political boundaries will, after annexation, more nearly reflect the true and existing sociological, economic, cultural, and physical boundaries of the city.
-The Northwest area and the City of Boise are already inextricably bound together. - 4.
+The subject parcels and the City of Boise are already inextricably bound together. - 4.
 Urban growth without central planning and control becomes urban sprawl.
 If Boise City is to continue to effectively provide urban services, it must be allowed to follow natural growth patterns into those fringe areas where there is urban development.
 The city must be able to guide development in an orderly manner, and avoid the need to extend costly urban services to distant and scattered "pockets" of development.
-Annexation can help guarantee to Boise City a measure of responsible control over its future.
+Annexation can help guarantee to Boise City a measure of responsible control over its future. - 5.
+Annexation will allow people and businesses that are part of the city in social, economic and practical senses to be included in a legal sense.
+And it will enable those who are part of the community to fully participate in community activities through service as elected officials by eligibility to serve as appointed officers on city boards and commissions.